 This gene is a member of the cytidine deaminase gene family.
 It is one of seven related genes or pseudogenes found in a cluster thought to result from gene duplication, on chromosome 22.
 Members of the cluster encode proteins that are structurally and functionally related to the C to U RNA-editing cytidine deaminase APOBEC1.
 It is thought that the proteins may be RNA editing enzymes and have roles in growth or cell cycle control. [provided by RefSeq, Jul 2008]

 GeneCards Summary for APOBEC3C Gene

-APOBEC3C (Apolipoprotein B MRNA Editing Enzyme, Catalytic Polypeptide-Like 3C) is a Protein Coding gene.
-Diseases associated with APOBEC3C include hiv-1.
-GO annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in cyclic amidines.
+APOBEC3C (Apolipoprotein B MRNA Editing Enzyme Catalytic Subunit 3C) is a Protein Coding gene.
+GO annotations related to this gene include poly(A) RNA binding and hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in cyclic amidines.
 An important paralog of this gene is AICDA.

 UniProtKB/Swiss-Prot for APOBEC3C Gene